DeadmanXXXII/Useful-tools/README.md

 🛠️ Useful Pentesting Tools

 A comprehensive list of tools categorized by phase of a pentest engagement — from OSINT to clean-up.
 Continuously evolving and extended.
+Check out out newly added shell-check tool.
+It runs a fast audit on your image.

 ---